 This will print the list of available subcommands:

-Since the yt version 3.3.2, the previous location of the configuration file
+Since yt version 4, the configuration file is located in

 XDG Base Directory Specification.

 $HOME/.config/ on Unix-like systems (macOS, Linux, …).

 $XDG_CONFIG_HOME/yt/ytrc) is deprecated.

 In order to perform an automatic migration of the old config, you are

 This will convert your old config file to the toml format.
 The original file